ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 In this tutorial, you learned the following:

-- The differences between VMs, containers and Kubernetes.
+- The differences between VMs, containers, and Kubernetes.
 - How to define clusters for different environment types (dev, test, and production).
 - How to handle data storage and the importance of persistent data storage.
 - Apply the 12-factor principles to your app and use secrets for credentials in Kubernetes.
 - Build docker images and push them to {{site.data.keyword.registrylong_notm}}.
 - Create Kubernetes deployment files and deploy the Docker image to Kubernetes.

-##Put everything learned into practice, run the JPetStore app in your cluster
+##Put everything learned to practice, run the JPetStore app in your cluster

 {: #runthejpetstore}